Phonics

 Phonics is delivered in a whole class format led by a trained teacher, with staff ensuring support is provided for children at risk of falling behind, during the lesson.
 Teaching assistants are deployed effectively to support children in their application of key skills.
 All staff, including support staff are fully trained to deliver Essential Letters and Sounds and have had additional training to ensure phonic knowledge is strong and teaching is consistent.
 Children are taught in a rich literacy environment developed for early readers.

 Pupils have regular reading sessions with an adult to ensure the pupils are regularly practising and applying their phonics knowledge.
-In the EYFS the activities in continuous provision match the pupil’s current knowledge and understanding, clearly outlining their phonological journey and providing opportunities to embed knowledge, whilst ensuring the children are suitably challenged.
+In the EYFS the activities in provision match the pupil’s current knowledge and understanding, clearly outlining their phonological journey and providing opportunities to embed knowledge, whilst ensuring the children are suitably challenged.

 Across the Early Years and Key Stage One, teachers regularly assess the pupil’s phonic knowledge using a phonics phoneme/grapheme assessment on Phonic Tracker and assess reading and writing termly in a summative process.
 These regular assessments inform planning and allow teachers to identify any gaps in learning.
-Interventions are tailored to meet the needs and next steps of learners and ensure children keep up, rather than catch up.
-Staff use the assessment analysis to find any grapheme gaps and re-teach them in the 'review period' or provide interventioms to groups and individuals.
+Interventions are tailored to meet the needs and next steps of learners and ensure children keep up, rather than need to catch up.
+Staff use the assessment analysis to find any grapheme gaps and re-teach them in the 'review period' of the lessons or provide interventioms to groups and individuals.

 The children have two books to take home each week.
 One is a library book to aid comprehension and ensure children are hearing an adult read to them, the other is a book that enables children to practise their current phonic skills, reading a fully decodable book that is matched to their phonic level and ability.
 When children are secure in their phase five phonic knowledge and have passed the phonics screen, they can take home more challenging books at their level.
 During review periods when children are consolidating their phonic knowledge, they may take home a 'richer reading book' that is 80% decodable or a book that will address any gaps from previous phases.
-The book spine is clearly set out and all staff are trained to choose the correct books.
+The reading spine is clearly set out and all staff are trained to choose the correct books.

 Impact